hlambda/hlambda-core/docker/README.md

 This will:

 - Run a new container named: hlambda-server
-- Run latest hlambda server on host port: 8081
+- Run the latest hlambda server on host port: 8081
-- Set hlambda server admin secret to: `demo`
+- Set the hlambda server admin secret to: `demo`
-- Create volume for your metadata named: hlambda_metadata
+- Create a volume for your metadata named: hlambda_metadata

 Hlambda Console will be available at `http://localhost:8081`.

 ### Docker Compose Stack with [Hasura](https://hasura.io) <3 and Postgres <3

-To run Hlambda in docker stack with Postgres and [Hasura](https://hasura.io) you can run:
+To run Hlambda in the docker stack with Postgres and [Hasura](https://hasura.io) you can run:

 ```
   curl https://www.hlambda.io/raw/code/start/docker-compose.yaml -o docker-compose.yaml && docker compose up -d